 It provides up to eight hours of continuous usage and will automatically shut off after 30 minutes of inactivity to conserve power.
 The other end sports a soft rubber tip for use without a battery, which works on any touchscreen.
 An integrated clip allows it to fit onto a tablet cover or in a pocket while on the go.

 Don’t let the size of the Studio Neat Cosmonaut fool you.
 While it looks more like a dry erase marker instead of a slim pen, the stylus features a solid aluminum core and soft rubber exterior.
 The tip of the stylus is firm and responsive on any iPad or iPhone touchscreen.

 The larger size makes the stylus a perfect choice for anyone who wants to let their children have a turn writing or coloring.
-It can also be used by anyone who has problems gripping smaller alternatives.
-You don’t need to charge the stylus and it’s compatible with any app.
+It can also be used by those who have trouble gripping smaller alternatives.
+You don’t need to charge the stylus, and it’s compatible with any app.

 With one of these stylus options, almost any iPad user can unlock a new level of productivity.